Digital Parenting – Navigating Your Child’s Social Media Use

 6. Capitalize on Privacy Settings, Parental Controls and Monitoring Tools

 Many teens (and some parents!) seem to be oblivious to privacy concerns on social media.
 It is important to educate ourselves before we can teach our children.
 Make them aware that personal information should not be shared and account privacy settings need to be adjusted.
-Utilize the privacy settings on social media platforms such as Facebook, Instagram, and Snapchat.
-Here’s a step-by-step guide to activating these settings and controls.
+Utilize privacy settings on social media platforms such as Facebook, Instagram, and Snapchat.
+Here’s a guide for more information.

 Another area of concern on the mind of many parents is exposure to explicit online content as they worry what their children might stumble upon by accident through newsfeeds, ads, or otherwise.
 Activate the free or typically inexpensive parental controls found on all major operating systems and game consoles to better manage your children’s safe online experience.